cashvee/cashvee/README.md

 ## 📌 Welcome♡

-★──I do research and work on projects in and around AI-ML, DL, Neural Networks, FS-Development, design and STEM.
+★ I do research and work on projects in and around AI-ML, DL, Neural Networks, FS-Development, design and STEM.

-I am also a seasoned and experienced graphic designer and continue to expand my expertise in the domain!──★
+★ I am also a seasoned and experienced graphic designer and continue to expand my expertise in the domain!

 ## 🧷 Technologies & Tools